SUSE/Portus/packaging/suse/portusctl/man/markdown/portusctl-setup.md

   Set a custom pagination value to be used for API calls with the registry.
 Only set this value if you *really* know what you are doing.

+**--registry-timeout-value**
+  Timeout value for API calls to the registry.

 **--first-user-admin-enable**
   When enabled, the first user to register into Portus will become an administrator.
 It's enabled by default.